jpwha/sld-editor-v3/README.md

 ### Running Locally
 yarn dev

-### Copy SLD from Geoserver into input field, click "Parse Button" and create your symbology
+### Copy SLD from Geoserver into input field, click "Parse" button and create your symbology